cyberark/conjur-openapi-spec/CONTRIBUTING.md

 * Generates a client library for the desired `<language>`.
 * Running the script with no argument will generate a Python client by default.

+`bin/generate_kong_config`
+* Generates a declarative configuration used by Kong Gateway.

 `bin/integration_tests`
 * Used to run the suite of integration tests.
 * Stands up a new `docker-compose` environment, and runs the integration tests in a designated container.